speedwing/cardano-staking-pool-edu/DOCKER.md

 A couple of examples are Cabal and the GHC.
 Keeping them updated is important but messy.
 Having everything into containers greatly simplifies the management of the node.

-If you enjoyed the content of this project, please consider donating ₳D₳ to: addr1qyma8s3sehdhn626ls5v8y3xwm0w7lhlwqznxggnw4slcwavatgc4hdkune2k9xalx3tgskrva0g243ehggg8wkkpzdquegjwp
+If you are enjoying the content of this project, please consider supporting me by delegating to my stake pool, ticker EASY1 or donating ₳D₳ to: addr1qyma8s3sehdhn626ls5v8y3xwm0w7lhlwqznxggnw4slcwavatgc4hdkune2k9xalx3tgskrva0g243ehggg8wkkpzdquegjwp

 ## How to install Docker